1978

 My Imagination/Respectable/Far Away Eyes/Love In Vain/Tumbling Dice/

-Happy/Hound Dog/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash)
+Happy/Hound Dog/Sweet Little Sixteen/Brown Sugar/Jumpin' Jack Flash)

 Note: Soundboard recording was made.
 Also a a professional shot film is

-780630A late June: Chicago.
+780630A late June: Chicago, Illinois.

 - interview with MJ by Rick Samuels

-780701A 1st July: US radio (WMMS).
+780701A 1st July: US radio (WMMS), incl.

 - jingle by MJ